 Let's be honest, perfectly filled out Defense Travel System vouchers and unit packing lists are the exception to the rule.
 Sometimes, this is because it's hard to track every little change in a connex's contents or a trip.
 But other times, it's because units on their way out the door on an exercise or deployment are willing to put whatever they need to on the paperwork to get it approved.

 It's an expedient way to get the mission done, but it's also a violation of Title 18 United States Code 1001, which prohibits false claims to the federal government.
 Of course, no one is going to prosecute when a connex shows up with three more cots than were on the list, but don't listen to the barracks attorney telling you that the per diem is higher if you just change this one thing in DTS.

 4. Abuse prescription medication

-Most troops aren’t out there injecting illegally acquired morphine, but most people would probably be surprised to learn that intravenous saline is a prescription medical device (yeah, saltwater in a bag).
-So are those 800mg Motrins.
+Most troops aren't out there committing crimes by injecting illegally acquired morphine, but most people would probably be surprised to learn that intravenous saline is a prescription medical device (yeah, saltwater in a bag).
+So are those 800mg Motrin.

 And teaching a bunch of troops to give saline injections to each other does help them save lives in combat, but it also prepares them to tack an extra criminal charge onto their alcohol-fueled bender when they get home and stick themselves with a needle to try to avoid getting hungover (which, seriously guys, stop giving yourselves IVs while drunk).